 The excess may ultimately be explained by degeneracies in the model for the density of the bands.
-As presented in Sect.~\ref{sec:bandmath}, the normalisation of the density of particles is completely degenerate with the emissivity for each band.
-In addition, the emission is also roughly proportional to the temperature normalisation, because we are observing in the Rayleigh-Jeans tail of the Zodiacal emission.
-While any overall change in the temperature of the IPD particles would scale all components of the Zodiacal emission, because temperature is nearly inversely proportional to distance from the Sun, the location of the bands are important.
-While the excess over 1 is too large to be explained by errors in distance and thus temperatures alone, one might appeal to a change in a combination of distance, particle density normalisation and emissivity of these bands in particular to arrive at mutually consistent results for both \Planck\ and DIRBE.
-As this will involve simultaneous work with both \Planck\ and DIRBE data, it is beyond the scope of this paper.
+As presented in Sect.~\ref{sec:bandmath}, the normalization of the density of particles is completely degenerate with the emissivity for each band.
+In addition, the emission is also roughly proportional to the temperature normalization, because we are observing in the Rayleigh-Jeans tail of the zodiacal emission.
+While any overall change in the temperature of the IPD particles would scale all components of the zodiacal emission, because temperature is nearly inversely proportional to the square-root of the distance from the Sun, the location of the bands is important.
+While the excess over unity is too large to be explained by errors in distance and thus temperatures alone, one might appeal to a change in a combination of distance, particle density normalization, and emissivity of these bands to arrive at mutually consistent results for both \Planck\ and DIRBE.
+As this will involve a simultaneous study of both \Planck\ and DIRBE data, it is beyond the scope of this paper.

-Bands~1 and~3 also seem to show different behaviour than band~2.
-Since bands~1 and~3 are both at high ecliptic latitude, while band~2 is not, one might again worry that one of the other templates to which we are fitting might have significant overlap with a subset of the bands, which in turn causes an apparent difference in emissivities.
-To check this, we have repeated the fits with and without various combinations of the cloud, circumsolar ring and Earth-trailing feature, as well as the far sidelobes.
-In all cases, bands~1 and~3 are always significantly different than dust band~2.
-When the diffuse cloud itself is omitted from the fit, the emissivity of dust band~2 goes up, but is still distinctively different from that of dust bands~1 and~3.
+Bands~1 and~3 also seem to show different behaviour than Band~2.
+Since Bands~1 and~3 are both at high ecliptic latitude, while Band~2 is not, one might again worry that one of the other templates to which we are fitting might have significant overlap with a subset of the bands, which in turn could cause an apparent difference in emissivities.
+To check this, we have repeated the fits with and without various combinations of the cloud, Circumsolar Ring, and Earth-Trailing Feature, as well as the far sidelobes.
+In all cases, Bands~1 and~3 are always significantly different than Dust Band~2.
+When the Diffuse Cloud itself is omitted from the fit, the emissivity of Dust Band~2 goes up, but is still distinctively different from that of Dust Bands~1 and~3.